CODES-group/opyrability/docs/_build/html/_sources/operability_overview.rst

 The underlying problem: Design and control
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 This question must be properly assessed before
-diving into the nitty gritty details that involve
+diving into the nitty-gritty details that involve
 operability analysis.

 When designing a chemical process/plant, two main tasks